sertiscorp/oneML-bootcamp/README.md

 | Coming soon      | `iOS`                                                                                                                  |

 ### What is `oneML`?
 `oneML` is a fully-fledged C++ SDK providing APIs for a number of different AI/ML applications.
-It can be deployed on any target (CPU, GPU, CUDA) and platform (Android, iOS, embedded Linux, Linux, Windows).
-Morveover, `oneML` library provides API bindings in other programming languages such as Java, Python, and Golang.
+Potentially, it can be deployed on any target (CPU, GPU, CUDA) and platform (Android, iOS, embedded Linux, Linux, Windows).
+Morveover, `oneML` library provides API bindings in other programming languages such as Java, Python, C# and Golang.

 ### What can you do with this repository?
-This repository provides `oneML` library (community edition) and its example applications in 4 programming languages: C++, Java, Python, and Golang (for Linux only).
+This repository provides `oneML` library (community edition) and its example applications in 4 programming languages: C++, Java, Python, C# and Golang (for Linux only).
 In case of Android development, you can use `oneML`'s Java bindings.
 Please feel free to open an issue on GitHub if you found any issue.

 ## Features